exoscale/stelling/fxgrpc/README.md

 The user needs to explicitly Invoke `StartGrpcServer` in their system.
 This allows fine grained control over the start and stop timing of components that do not share explicit dependencies.

-TODO: The server can further be customized by providing [grpc.ServerOptions](https://pkg.go.dev/google.golang.org/grpc#ServerOption) in the `grpc_server_options` value group.
+The server can further be customized by providing [grpc.ServerOptions](https://pkg.go.dev/google.golang.org/grpc#ServerOption) in the `grpc_server_options` value group.

 ### Configuration
 The module provides the following configuration options: